 Joe Walsh is the only cool Eagle in my books.
-Just watch The Eagles documentary, History of the Eagles (which is only a little less funnier than This Is Spinal Tap) and you know that he is the only cool non-ego in the bunch.
-That’s why his work before and after the Eagles rocks.
-Which brings us to today’s Bands In The Woods Wednesday: James Gang’s second album, “Rides Again” (1970) and the iconic photo of them out in the woods that has, in many ways, become synonymous with the album and the band itself.
+Just watch The Eagles documentary, History of the Eagles (2013) (which is only a little less funnier than This Is Spinal Tap) and you know that he is the only cool, non-ego in the bunch.
+That’s why his music before and after the Eagles rocks.
+Which brings us to today’s Bands In The Woods Wednesday: the spur of the moment photos taken in he woods that were used for James Gang’s second album, “Rides Again” (1970) .
+Let’s explore these iconic photos that would go on to personify the band itself.

 More ‘Bands In The Woods’: